-In The Energy Equation students will engage with a hands on approach to the exploration of Energy; where we source our energy needs from, the efficiency of these sources and the approaches we use to harness it for our energy needs.
-Each of these elements are balanced with an exploration of the drivers, benefits and potential drawbacks of these sources.
+In The Energy Equation students will engage with a hands-on approach to the exploration of Energy; where we source our energy needs from, the efficiency of these sources and the approaches we use to harness it for our energy needs.
+Each of these elements is balanced with an exploration of the drivers, benefits and potential drawbacks of these sources.

 A focus on the development of critical and creative thinking and ethical understanding will be a highlight of the program as students grapple with the local, national and global implications of decisions made in the pursuit of energy.

 The Energy Equation is a dynamic combination of Chemistry, Physics, Mathematics, History and English.
 The teaching program has 4 sessions of 100min each per week.
 Students will be expected to complete work at home to consolidate their understanding of regular course work.

 The wicked problem that drives the curriculum in this central study is ‘Should we balance the Energy Equation?’

 The curriculum itself is designed to be challenging, allow for student co-design of the teaching and learning process and be taught using inquiry pedagogies.

 - The historical contexts that have shaped the development of our energy sources and why we continue to explore new technologies in the production of usable energy.

-- The sustainability of our energy supplies and potential for new sources to fuel the future.
+- The sustainability of our energy supplies and the potential for new sources to fuel the future.

 - How we extract energy from different sources and convert this into usable forms.